 Please enter your name, email and zip code below to sign up!

-Thanks to the support of our incredible donors and corporate sponsors, we are able to serve nearly 1.3 million meals and provide nearly 118,000 nights of shelter to those in need throughout the year.
+Thanks to the support of our incredible donors and corporate sponsors, we are able to serve nearly 1.3 million meals and provide over 117,000 nights of shelter to those in need throughout the year.
 However, hunger and homelessness still persist in our community.
 Your continued support can help us provide more.
 Consider joining the Bed & Bread Club for just $10/month or a $120 donation and help us continue to feed and shelter our neighbors in need.

-Each day, no matter the weather, our Bed & Bread Club truck drivers make their way through all of Detroit, traveling multiple routes and making over 60 stops to feed the hungry.
+Each day, no matter the weather, our Bed & Bread Club truck drivers make their way through all of Detroit, traveling multiple routes and making 57 stops to feed the hungry.
 That even includes holidays and days when the weather may prove dangerous, because we understand that hunger doesn't take any days off.
 On days so cold that the postal service can't deliver mail and schools close, our trucks deliver hundreds of meals to people who otherwise would not eat at all.

 As is the case in many cities across America, Detroit has its share of economically depressed areas, making access to quality food and shelter more difficult.
 The Bed & Bread Club is just one of many ways in which the Eastern Michigan Division of The Salvation Army strives to provide support for these Detroit communities.

 The Bed & Bread Program is currently in need of more volunteers.
 Volunteers are a vital part of The Bed & Bread Program.
 Your hard work and dedication make it possible for us to assist the most vulnerable in our communities.
 Whether you help a homeless individual get a nourishing meal or a parent out of a job feed their kids, you make a tremendous impact on people who are fighting poverty and children who receive nutrition daily from our trucks.

 Volunteers can either work in the kitchen or on one of our trucks.